andrezeitz/z-padel-milestone-5/README.md

 # Z Padel
 Z Padel is a B2C business selling padel equipment to the avarge padel tennis player.
 We have products from all the major padel brands so the user is able to find the correct equipment.
-We sell everything from rackets to cloth and have a lot of different sizes to fit everyrone.
+We sell everything from rackets to cloth and have a lot of different sizes to fit everyone.

 This website can not be used as a template for a business since it's a project for educational purposes.